plexguide/Huntarr-Radarr/README.md

 ### Detailed Configuration Explanation

-- **SEARCH_TYPE**
+- **API_TIMEOUT**
-  - Determines which type of search the script performs.
+  - Sets the maximum number of seconds to wait for Radarr API responses before timing out.
+  - This is particularly important when working with large libraries.
+  - If you experience timeout errors, increase this value.
+  - For libraries with thousands of movies, values of 90-120 seconds may be necessary.
+  - Default is 60 seconds, which works well for most medium-sized libraries.

-  - Options:
+- **SKIP_FUTURE_RELEASES**
-    - `"missing"`: Only processes missing movies (movies that haven't been downloaded yet).
-    - `"upgrade"`: Only processes movies that need quality upgrades (do not meet the quality cutoff).
-    - `"both"`: First processes missing movies and then processes upgrade movies in one cycle.
+  - When set to `true`, movies with release dates in the future will be skipped during missing movie processing.
+  - This prevents searching for content that isn't yet available.
+  - The script checks physical, digital, and theater release dates.
+  - Set to `false` if you want to process all missing movies regardless of release date.

-- **MAX_MISSING**
+- **HUNT_MISSING_MOVIES**
   - Sets the maximum number of missing movies to process in each cycle.
   - Once this limit is reached, the script stops processing further missing movies until the next cycle.
+  - Set to `0` to disable missing movie processing completely.

-- **MAX_UPGRADES**
+- **HUNT_UPGRADE_MOVIES**
   - Sets the maximum number of upgrade movies to process in each cycle.
-  - When this limit is reached, the upgrade portion of the cycle stops and the script waits for the next cycle.
+  - When this limit is reached, the upgrade portion of the cycle stops.
+  - Set to `0` to disable quality upgrade processing completely.

 - **RANDOM_SELECTION**
   - When `true`, selects movies randomly, which helps distribute searches across your library.